isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-overview.md

 >[!PREREQUISITES]
 >
->Work with your Adobe account team to ensure your DSP account has the following permissions.
+>Work with your Adobe account team to ensure that your DSP account has the following permissions.

 >1.
 Permission to use the Freewheel programmatic guaranteed workflow, which is required to submit an ad for a programmatic guaranteed deal to Freewheel.